 Licensing Details:

-• Per-Device Scalability: Organizations pay strictly per actively managed device.
-Hexnode offers five flexible pricing tiers to ensure businesses only pay for the feature depth they actually need.
+- Per-Device Scalability: Organizations pay strictly per actively managed device.
+Hexnode offers four flexible pricing tiers to ensure businesses only pay for the feature depth they actually need.

 Scalefusion